Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_console/aft_section.md

 ### Chaff Salvo

-The count knob selects the number of salvos per dispense command, values of 1, 2, 4, 8, or C (Continuous).
+The count knob selects the number of salvos (quantity of bursts) per dispense command, values of 1, 2, 4, 8, or C (Continuous).

+Continous will dispense till the dispensers are empty.

 The interval knob selects time interval between each salvo.
 Values of 1, 2, 3, 4, 5, 8, or a R (Random) number of seconds.

 ### Flare Burst

-The count knob selects the quantity of flare burst commands per salvo.
+The count knob selects the quantity of flare burst (quantity of flares) commands per salvo.
 Values of 1, 2, 4, 8, or C (Continuous).

+Continous will dispense till the dispensers are empty.

 The interval knob selects time interval between each burst.
 Values of 3, 4, 6, 8, 10 number of seconds.